 The BA program in digital culture equips students with the knowledge, abilities and technical skills they need for creating computational media.

 Students learn to create computational media and computation combined with objects, sound, video, time, space, culture and bodies; breathe behavior into media, objects or systems by programming; and to think critically about how computation impacts lives and how culture makes a difference in how people experience computational media, a critical skill in this dynamic age.

 The digital culture program in theatre is for students who desire to integrate principles of design and production with digital culture.
-Students complement their knowledge of digital culture with discipline specific courses in the School of Film, Dance and Theatre that focus on understanding the fundamentals and principles of theatre design, including scene, lighting, sound, costume and multimedia design, while developing art and technical direction and digital design skills.
+Students complement their knowledge of digital culture with discipline-specific courses in the School of Music, Dance and Theatre that focus on understanding the fundamentals and principles of theatre design, including scene, lighting, sound, costume and multimedia design, while developing art and technical direction and digital design skills.

 Find and apply for relevant scholarships.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

 Graduates of digital culture have a wide array of career opportunities in new media involving the fields of:

 - gaming and entertainment (Industrial Light and Magic, Electronic Arts, Pixar)